Instead of the traditional artist statement/bio I’ve made a little timeline and included links to interviews. Enjoy!

 - 2011: Interned at OVAC, learned behind the scenes of non profit arts.
 Joined local women’s art organization FRINGE, started group showing & formed lasting relationships with other women artists.

 - 2012 & 13: OVAC workshop committee.
 Started obsession with color.
 Made switch to large scale abstract painting.
-For more in depth explanation of this see my blog post or the article links at the bottom of this page.
+For more in depth explanation of this see my blog post or the article & podcast links at the bottom of this page.